PythonBCI/Keep-Track-Videos/README.md

 # Keep-Track-Videos
-Made a small way to gamify keeping track of videos youve wanted to watch
+Made a small way to gamify keeping track of videos I want to watch